kali/kali.github.io/_posts/2016-02-08-Hashes-to-hashes.md

 But...
 I can also very easily change the number of partition buckets.
 Bumping it from 256 to 300 made enough room in the buckets to delay the dramatic reallocation.
-And I got is a 91s run!
+And we get a 91 seconds run!

 <img    alt="Performance and resources usage for 2C"
         src="{{site.baseurl}}/assets/2016-02-04-k12-hashes-b300.png"